decentraland/documentation/content/creator/sdk7/getting-started/installation-guide.md

 weight: 2
 ---

-To build scenes for Decentraland you will need to install the Command Line Interface (CLI).
+To build scenes for Decentraland you an either use

+- The Decentraland Editor
+- The Command Line Interface (CLI)

-The CLI allows you to compile and preview your scene in an "off-chain" development environment.
-After testing your scene locally, you can use the CLI to upload your content to the content server, linking it with your LAND.
+Both tools allow you to compile and preview your scene in an "off-chain" development environment.
+After testing your scene locally, you can upload your content to the content server, linking it with your LAND.

-**Please note:** The Decentraland SDK (bundled with the CLI installation) only supports TypeScript.
+## The Decentraland Editor

+The Decentraland Editor is a Visual Studio extension, that allows you to build, preview and deploy Decentraland scenes.

+To install the Decentraland Editor:

+1) Install [Visual Studio Code](https://code.visualstudio.com/), if you don't have it already.

+2) Open Visual Studio Code, and open the extensions marketplace.
+Search for the **Decentraland** extension and click **Install**.
+You'll then need to restart Visual Studio to use the extension.

+## The CLI

 The Decentraland CLI is distributed via [npm](https://www.npmjs.com/get-npm?utm_source=house&utm_medium=homepage&utm_campaign=free%20orgs&utm_term=Install%20npm).

+> Note: The Editor uses the CLI behind the scenes.
+Although the Editor is easier to use, there are some scenarios where you might need to use the CLI directly, like when building automatic publishing flows.

 ## Before you Begin